Mystery objects falling from the sky may be spider ‘balloons’

+(KRON) – California residents submitted photographs and videos to Nexstar’s KRON this week of mysterious objects falling on their neighborhoods.

-(KRON) — Morgan Hill resident Gina Watson captured images of strange, white webby objects that fell “from my house all the way to work,” she said.
+Morgan Hill resident Gina Watson shot images of strange, white webby objects that fell “from my house all the way to work,” she said.

 Spiders spin out long lines of silk in a phenomenon called ballooning.
 Several spider species use ballooning to blow in the breeze from one habitat to another, Banks said.
 A spider will weave its own parachute, or “balloon,” and drift through the sky with help from the wind, he explained.

-Dr. Fredrick Larabee, a professor of biological sciences at San Jose State University, said the ballooning spiders could be baby spiders, as known as spiderlings.
+Dr. Fredrick Larabee, a professor of biological sciences at San Jose State University, said the ballooning spiders could be baby spiders, also known as spiderlings.

 “I haven’t been able to catch a spider in any of these yet to figure out what species is ballooning right now, but many spiders are hatching this time of year,” Larabee said.